barajale/3D_forest/README.md

 			inputs.BallRad1 = inputs.PatchDiam1+0.04;
 			inputs.BallRad2 = inputs.PatchDiam2Max+0.02;

-	 * When processing many trees I suggest launching Matlab on the command line.
+	Tip: When processing many trees I suggest launching Matlab on the command line.
 Seemed to be more reliable.

 Once Matlab in loaded and configured run the following command to begin the QSM process.
+>run Run_QSM.m